cierelabs/json-complete/README.md

 - [x] Add fallback blob support for files when decoding in compat mode
 - [x] Finish features for Edge
 - [x] Write test to make sure that a different blob attached to a blob won't cause missing data
-- [ ] Fix the bug related to storing Blob inside a Keyed Collection (DeferredTypeInsideKeyedCollection.js)
+- [x] Fix the bug related to storing Blob inside a Keyed Collection (DeferredTypeInsideKeyedCollection.js)
 - [x] Change "Safe Mode" to "Compat Mode"
+- [ ] Investigate possible bug related to duplicate primitives (numbers, strings) not being deduplicated in output
 - [ ] What happens, in compat mode, when decoding an a Symbol key in an environment that doesn't support Symbols?
 - [ ] Support IE11
 - [ ] Support IE10